Attention Mechanism based Cognition-level Scene Understanding: Proposed Framework

-Figure~\ref{fig:framework} illustrates the steps of the learning process by the proposed framework.
-It consists of four layers: a feature representation layer, a multimodal fusion layer, a commonsense encoder layer, and a prediction layer.
-The first layer captures language and image features and converts them into dense representations.
-The represented features are then fed into the multimodal fusion layer to generate meaningful contexts of language-image fused information.
-Next, the fused features are fed into a commonsense encoder layer, which consists of a co-attention unit and memory cell to support commonsense storage.
-Finally, a prediction layer is designed to predict the correct answer or rationale.
+In this section, we delve into our proposed framework in depth.
+Figure~\ref{fig:framework} illustrates our proposed framework's learning process.
+It consists of four layers: a feature representation layer, a~multimodal fusion layer, a~commonsense encoder layer, and~a prediction layer.
+The~first layer captures language and image features and converts them into dense representations.
+The~representations are then fed into the multimodal fusion layer to generate meaningful contexts of language-image fused information~\cite{lee2020generating,noh2016training,kim2016multimodal,le2019application,He_2019_ICCV,chen2019uniter}.
+Next, these fused features are fed into a commonsense encoder layer consisting of a co-attention unit and a memory cell to support commonsense storage.
+Finally, a~prediction layer predicts the correct answer or rationale.
+We explore each layer in~detail.

-\subsection{Feature Representation Layer}
+\subsection{Feature Representation~Layer}

-Extracting informative features from multi-source information plays an important role in any machine learning application, especially in our context where the feature itself is one of the learning targets.
-As shown in Figure~\ref{fig:framework}, for the image feature extraction, the original image information source is the image along with its objects, which is given by means of related bounding boxes serving as a point of reference for objects within the images.
-The bounding boxes of given image and objects are then fed into the deep nets to obtain sufficient information from original image information source.
-Concretely, PAVCR extracts image features by a deep network backbone ResNet50~\cite{you2018imagenet} and fine-tunes the final block of the network after RoiAlign.
-In addition, the skip connection~\cite{he2016deep} is adopted to circumvent the gradient vanishing problem when training the deep nets.
+Extracting informative features from multi-source information plays a vital role in any machine learning application, especially in our context, where the features themselves are learning targets.
+As~shown in Figure~\ref{fig:framework}, the~inputs for the image feature extraction are the image along with its objects.
+The~objects are specified using bounding boxes, which serve as reference points for objects within an image.
+These bounding boxes are processed through RoiAlign to ensure precise alignment with the feature maps.
+For~the feature extraction process, the~deep network ResNet50~\cite{you2018imagenet} backbone is used, with~fine tuning applied to the final block of the network after RoiAlign.
+During~fine tuning, the~learning rate is set to {1 $\times$ 10$^{-4}$,} and~the optimizer used is Adam, with~$\beta_1 = 0.9$, $\beta_2 = 0.999$, and~ epsilon = {1 $\times$ 10$^{-8}$.} For~data augmentation, we apply random horizontal flipping, scaling, and~color jittering to improve the robustness of the model and prevent overfitting.
+Additionally, we resize the input images to a consistent size of $224 \times 224$ pixels before feeding them into the~network.

+In terms of architectural choices, skip connections~\cite{he2016deep} are utilized to mitigate the vanishing gradient problem during training.
+While skip connections help in preserving gradients across layers, we considered other methods like batch normalization and residual scaling.
+However, after~evaluating these techniques, we found that skip connections were more effective for the particular structure of our model, as~they allowed for smoother gradient flow through the network during the fine-tuning phase.
+The~decision to use skip connections was driven by their ability to improve convergence speed without introducing additional computational overhead compared to batch normalization or residual~scaling.